 Currency Crisis, a group exhibition featuring interpretations on the theme of money, opened today at Whitespace Gallery's new venue in Bangkok.
 (Whitespace relocated from Siam to Silom earlier this year.)
 Each of the participating artists, from Thailand and elsewhere in South-East Asia, subverts money in some way, both physically and symbolically, either by drawing on banknotes, reducing them to powder, or sawing coins in half.
 The exhibition, a comment on the global economic crash and the commodification of contemporary art, will close on 29th December.

-Previously, Thai artists Manit Sriwanichpoom (Flashback '76) and Kosit Juntaratip also used blood in their work, and Kristian von Hornsleth collected Thai blood samples for his Deep Storage Art Project.
-UDD protesters painted a mural in blood at Democracy Monument in 2010.
+Previously, Kosit Juntaratip used blood in his performance art, and Kristian von Hornsleth collected Thai blood samples for his Deep Storage Art Project.
+Manit Sriwanichpoom soaked autopsy photographs in blood for his series Died On 6th October 1976.
+UDD protesters painted a banner in blood at Democracy Monument in 2010.